-- Assemble and create a database of all existing studies of the Fall River Mills planning unit and determine which aspects need additional detail; - Create a management team to initiate the survey, design, and environmental review/input of the necessary studies and surveys to be completed (team to consist of public participants, Tribal Council, Tribal members, Tribal Environmental Dept. staff, Tribal Natural Resources Director and staff, and Tribal staff Archeologist); - Initiate and complete development of a Terrestrial and Noxious Weed management plan and continue noxious weed control with an emphasis on A-rated weeds; - Initiate development of the planning unit management plan detailing rangeland grazing use and objectives, management strategy, erosion control, cultural resources protection and preservation, vegetation management, pest management, etc.; - Initiate surveys outside the FERC boundary to identify cultural resources present on the Property; - Initiate ethnographic surveys on land outside the FERC boundary to determine traditional cultural practices; - Initiate development of a fuels management plan, fire management and Response plan; - Work with the Pit River Tribe staff Archeologist and representatives of the Illmawi band to coordinate and conduct cultural resources surveys; - Beginning the first year after recordation of the conservation easement, and after all site visits are conducted, then the reports and supporting materials will be reviewed and a final monitoring report will be conducted.
+- Assemble and create a database of all existing studies of the Fall River Valley and determine which aspects need additional detail; - Create a management team to initiate the survey, design, and environmental review/input of the necessary studies and surveys to be completed (team to consist of public participants, Tribal members, Tribal Environmental Dept. staff, Tribal Natural Resources Director and staff, and Tribal staff Archeologist); - Initiate and complete development of a Terrestrial and Noxious Weed management plan and continue noxious weed control with an emphasis on A-rated weeds; - Initiate development of the planning unit management plan detailing rangeland grazing use and objectives, management strategy, erosion control, cultural resources protection and preservation, vegetation management, pest management, etc.; - Initiate surveys outside the FERC boundary to identify cultural resources present on the Property; - Initiate ethnographic surveys on land outside the FERC boundary to determine traditional cultural practices; - Work with the Pit River Tribe staff Archeologist and representatives of the Ajumawi band to coordinate and conduct cultural resources surveys; - Beginning the first year after recordation of the conservation easement, and after all site visits are conducted, then the reports and supporting materials will be reviewed and a final monitoring report will be conducted.